NEWSMAKER-Venezuela's Maduro: from bus driver to Chavez's successor

 By Daniel Wallis

-CARACAS, March 11 Former bus driver and union leader Nicolas Maduro followed a simple strategy when he began filling in for cancer-stricken Venezuelan President Hugo Chavez last year: copy his boss's policies, style and radical rhetoric.
+CARACAS, March 6 Former bus driver and union leader Nicolas Maduro followed a simple strategy when he filled in for cancer-stricken Venezuelan President Hugo Chavez over the past three months: copy his boss's policies, his style and even his fierce rhetoric.

-Now that Chavez is dead, Maduro appears determined to stick with the same approach as he campaigns for a presidential election scheduled for April 14.
+Now that Chavez is dead, Maduro will almost certainly stick with the same approach as he tries to win a presidential election and inherit Chavez's self-styled socialist revolution.

-Maduro, who formally presented his candidacy on Monday, is expected to benefit from the outpouring of emotion over Chavez and comfortably defeat opposition leader Henrique Capriles, the centrist governor of Miranda state.

-A firm Chavez loyalist, Maduro has so far given no hints that he might make significant policy changes if he is elected.
+Maduro rose to the job of vice president precisely because he was a firm Chavez loyalist and he has so far given no hints that he might make significant policy changes if he is elected.

-Knowing he might not recover, Chavez named the burly, mustachioed Maduro as his preferred successor in December before flying to Cuba for his fourth cancer operation in 18 months.
+Knowing he might not recover, Chavez named the burly, mustachioed Maduro as his heir apparent in early December before flying to Cuba for his fourth cancer operation in 18 months.

-The move made Maduro, who had served six years as foreign minister and was named vice president only a few weeks earlier, the OPEC nation's de facto leader.
+The move turned Maduro, who had served for six years as foreign minister but was named vice president only a few weeks earlier, into the OPEC nation's de facto leader.

-He was given the red, yellow and blue presidential sash on Friday, sworn in as acting president three days after Chavez's death from cancer.
-That gives him another advantage in the quick election campaign ahead.

-Although unable to come anywhere near to matching Chavez's charisma, the 50-year-old Maduro has copied his hectoring style, grand historical references and vitriolic attacks on "treacherous" opponents.
+Although unable to come anywhere near to matching Chavez's famous charisma, Maduro has copied his hectoring style, grand historical references and vitriolic attacks on "treacherous" opponents.

-"I am not Chavez, in terms of his intelligence, charisma, historic strength, leadership ability and spiritual grandeur," he told supporters at the weekend.
+"Chavez has shown us a superior human state: socialism," Maduro, 50, said in adoring comments during one of dozens of appearances on state television.

+"We are absolutely firm on the goals, plans and spirit of this program ...
+Our people want to continue consolidating a socially inclusive model that gives protection to all, economic stability and progress, and true democracy."

 Like Chavez, Maduro has accused foes of plotting to assassinate him and blamed private businesses for causing Venezuela's economic problems with hoarding and what he denounces as "speculative attacks" on the bolivar currency.